RichardAkkad/PythonStockMarketPredictorSp500/README.md

 Next Steps

-Add more predictors such as RSI and moving average crossovers Test other models such as XGBoost or Logistic Regression Improve backtesting with more sophisticated evaluation metrics
+A natural next step would be to narrow the focus from the S&P 500 index as a whole to predicting the price movement of an individual company.
+Analysing a single stock would allow for more targeted feature engineering, such as incorporating company-specific financial metrics, earnings reports and sector trends, which could potentially lead to a more accurate and meaningful model.Add more predictors such as RSI and moving average crossovers.
+I would also like to test other models such as XGBoost or Logistic Regression and improve backtesting with more sophisticated evaluation metrics.